 Passport

-This needs no further explanation.
-Just make sure you have a blank page in your passport to stamp your visa.
+Make sure you have a blank page in your passport to stamp your visa.

-Confirmation of Acceptance for Studies
+Confirmation of Acceptance for Studies (CAS)

 Proof of finances

-Consent from parents or legal guardians if you are 16 or 17
+Consent from parents or legal guardians (if you are 16 or 17)

-The UK government website says that you can apply for a if you are above 16.
+The UK government website says that you can apply for a student visa if you are above 16.
 But you will need to submit evidence of consent from parents or legal guardians if you are 16 or 17.

 TB test report